People

 BIO

 Liz Schotter, Ph.D. is an Associate Professor, who joined the Cognition, Neuroscience, and Social program in August 2016.
-Her research focuses on understanding the neuro-cognitive mechanisms underlying language processing and comprehension during reading, music processing, as well as decision making.
-Her research draws on theories and methods in cognitive science, neuroscience, linguistics, and experimental psychology.
+Her research focuses on understanding the neuro-cognitive mechanisms underlying language processing and comprehension during reading.
+Her research draws on theories and methods in cognitive science, neuroscience, linguistics, and experimental psychology and her research lab uses eye tracking, electroencephalography (EEG) and co-registration of these two methods.

 EDUCATION